Reel SF

 … and Now, this is Fire Station 2 at 1340 Powell Street near Broadway on the edge of Chinatown.

 … and Now, here’s Station 2.
-The ladder truck in the Then image above exited from the central bay.
+In the movie scene the ladder truck exited from the central bay.

 There’s a plaque outside the station memorializing the brave firefighters who, dating all the way back to 1854, gave their lives while protecting their fellow citizens.

-By now a huge crowd and a local TV station truck pack the Brocklebank courtyard.
+By now the fire truck, a huge crowd and a local TV station van pack the Brocklebank courtyard.
 The movie ends when Teddy jumps down to a life safety net, but not before he muses in voiceover whether pursuing his fantasy was worth it for just “ … a piece of ass”.

 Time After Time - Homeless